Elijah D. Taft

 Elijah Daniel Taft (1819-1915) was an artillery officer in the Union Army during the American Civil War.

-Pre-War
+Pre-American Civil War

 Taft was born in Mamaroneck, New York April 28, 1819.
 He worked as a carpenter in Brooklyn, New York.
 Taft entered a New York militia unit, rising to the rank of captain by the year 1855.
 In the same year Taft stood for political office in Brooklyn.
 He was nominated by the Know Nothing Party for the state legislator.
 Later the Whig Party also nominated him.
 The New York Times compared him to a man given an elephant who does not know what to do with it.
 Taft sought a commission with William Walker, the filibuster president of Nicaragua ca. 1856, citing his 15 years of militia experience.

 War Service

 The 5th New York Independent Light Artillery was organized in Brooklyn, New York on August 15, 1861.
 Elijah Taft was commissioned its commander as a captain later in the year.
 The battery was intended to serve with the Excelsior Brigade on BG Daniel Sickles.
 The 5th New York Battery sometimes was called the First Excelsior Light Artillery.
 The 5th New York was mustered into the federal service on November 8, 1861.
 It departed for Washington, D. C. eight days later and stayed there, encamped near the Capitol, until March 1862.
 Then the gunners left for the Peninsula Campaign of MG George B. McClellan.
 It was assigned to the Reserve Artillery of the Army of the Potomac under Col Henry J. Hunt.
 The battery's equipment not having arrived, Taft, his officers and men served with other batteries at the Battle of Yorktown, the Battle of Seven Pines and the Seven Days Battles.